The main principles behind DIPY development are:

 Robustness: the results of a piece of code must be verified systematically, and hence stability and robustness of the code must be ensured, reducing code redundancies.

 Readability: the code is written and read by humans, and it is read much more frequently than it is written.

 Consistency: following these guidelines will ease reading the code, and will make it less error-prone.

 Documentation: document the code.
 Documentation is essential as it is one of the key points for the adoption of DIPY as the toolkit of choice in diffusion by the scientific community.
-Documenting helps clarifying certain choices, helps avoiding obscure places, and is a way to allow other members decode it with less effort.
+Documenting helps to clarify certain choices, helps to avoid obscure places, and is a way to allow other members decode it with less effort.

 Language: the code must be written in English.
 Norms and spelling should be abided by.

 DIPY uses the standard Python PEP8 style to ensure the readability and consistency across the toolkit.
 Conformance to the PEP8 syntax is checked automatically when requesting to push to DIPY.
 There are software systems that will check your code for PEP8 compliance, and most text editors can be configured to check the compliance of your code with PEP8.
 Beyond the aspects checked, as a contributor to DIPY, you should try to ensure that your code, including comments, conforms to the above principles.

 DIPY recommends the use of the standard Python PEP8 style when writing Cython <https://cython.org/> code.

 The cimport`s should add the `c prefix to the usual Python import package shorthand, e.g.: